dosipod/SrWiki/2D-Support.md

 See [Led Preferences](https://github.com/atuline/WLED/wiki/LED-Preferences)

+## Technical

+* CRGB leds[MAX_LEDS+1]; in FX.cpp defines all leds on the matrix.
+Multiple segments share this array and effects should only write to leds[] within the boundaries of a segment.
+This should be done by calling XY as follows led[XY(x,y)].
+Most (2D) effects do this but not all yet.

+## HTML in wiki?

 <form onsubmit="return false" oninput="    totalamount.value = Math.round(principal.value * (Math.pow((1 + interest.value / 100), period.value)) * 100) / 100;">

             Principal<input name="principal" id="principal" type="number">